Melbourne's best croissants

 Le Petit Gâteau

-Just like its counterparts in Paris, Le Petit Gâteau's patisserie window is a feast for the eyes, with elaborate cakes, tempting tarts and colourful macarons on display.
+Just like its counterparts in Paris, Le Petit Gâteau's patisserie window is a feast for the eyes in Melbourne's CBD, with elaborate cakes, tempting tarts and colourful macarons on display.
 Step inside and you’ll also find light and fluffy plain croissants, rich and nutty almond croissants and perfectly layered pains au chocolat.
 If you’re after something more substantial, there’s a ham and cheese croissant.
 Located in Little Collins Street, this is a place where you can sit, dunk your croissant in a café au lait, and watch the CBD crowd go by.

 458 Little Collins Street, Melbourne CBD.

 There’s only one thing to say about Lune’s pastries: Oh là là!
 Their croissant takes those crispy, buttery, soft layers to the next level.
 Lune is dedicated to the craft of what the French call Viennoiserie – Viennese pastries – and not surprisingly, a former Formula 1 aerodynamicist, Kate Reid, is one of the people behind this pursuit of perfection.
 The converted warehouse, where you can see the bakers at work, looks like a state-of-the-art laboratory.
 See if you too can resist their lemon curd cruffin or twice-baked croissant aux amandes.